dk14/wolfram-mega/docs/matching.md

 npm run webtest-it-composite
 ```

-> You supposed to see STALKER logs unless initialisation fails.
-Current version uses peerjs discovery service (with jsdom) which is not always reliable.
+> You suppose to see STALKER logs (from both initiator and acceptor) as well as `[receive][cmd offer]` in trace, unless initialisation fails.
+Current version uses peerjs discovery and communication (with jsdom to mock it) which is not always reliable.

 ## Run on node.js